-All Year 7 and targeted 8, 9 & 10 students belong to the Accelerated Reader Programme at Alcester Academy.
+All Year 7 and 8 students belong to the Accelerated Reader Programme at Alcester Academy.
+Targeted students in other year groups may use this as an intervention also.

 A STAR test measures the baseline reading age of children in the September of each academic year.
 The results of this initial test help the academy to guide students towards an appropriate reading range.
-On entry to the Academy and following completion of STAR tests, pupils will follow a Reading Pathway that corresponds to the STAR criteria.
 Reading progress will be measured via three other STAR tests over the remainder of the year; January, March and July.
 These tests will take place in English lessons on-line.
 Parents will be informed of these tests in advance and the importance for students to take them very seriously.
 Research shows that the most successful students in terms of reading progress take a minimum of twenty minutes to complete these tests.
-Tests for all Year 7 and targeted Year 8, 9 & 10 students.

 Between STAR tests, students will be encouraged to read books that are appropriate to their identified reading range.
 On average, a book should be completed every three weeks.
 Within 24 hours of completing a book, students should take their on-line 'quiz'.
-This quiz measures the student's comprehension of their reading.
+This quiz measures the students comprehension of their reading.
 Quizzes can take place within English lessons, before school, after school, lunchtime or break time in the LRC.
 Students can also access their quiz at home using the log-in details that they will have been given.